forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* CHANGE: Michelangelo created David, NASA put an astronaut on the moon, and Beethoven composed his Ninth Symphony.
+Not to be undone, the Salesforce CLI dev team delivered an almost-equal accomplishment this week: a truly and completely [open-source CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021)!
+After breaking up the original `salesforce-alm` plugin into smaller open-source plugins, we've removed the `salesforce-alm` from the CLI, because we no longer need it.
+The only noticeable change is that  commands with `legacy` in their name are no longer available.
+But don't worry, if you want them back, you can always re-install the plugin like this:

+    ```bash
+    sfdx plugins install salesforce-alm
+    ```

+    We're working on the third and final installment of our open-source journey -- stay tuned!

 * NEW: We continue to [improve the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands.
 This week's release includes updated [plugin-apex](https://github.com/salesforcecli/plugin-apex).
 The `sfdx` commands and their flags still work the same as before.

     These are the new command names.
 For each command, you can still use colons instead of spaces, such as `apex:run`.